 About the ARtists

-The five-minute dance routine can be learnt by anyone in the world and include versions to suit different capabilities, including standard and seated.
+The five-minute dance routine can be learnt by anyone in the world and includes versions to suit different capabilities, including standard and seated.

 The dancers you see presenting the dance are developing artists from National Aboriginal Islander Skills Development Association (NAISDA) Dance College.